 View the EGA Facebook page: https://www.facebook.com/EGA.plant.org

-The Entheogenesis Australis (EGA) team is a collection of people from many different backgrounds, expertise, and experiences, who volunteer their time to produce this special Australian gathering.
-It is their hope that EGA will form a national sharing point for the ethnobotanical and psychedelic community, help stimulate research in the area of Psychedelic study’ , and stimulate policy reform in Australia around sacred plants and related psychoactive compound.
+The Entheogenesis Australis (EGA) team is a collective of people from many different backgrounds, areas of expertise, and experiences, who volunteer their time to produce the symposia, associated events and online presence.
+The EGA symposium is an international forum where we share knowledge and discuss ethnobotanical research and policy reform in Australia around medicinal plants and compounds.

-Entheogenesis Australis is completely funded by the community, and receives no funding from government grants or organisations.
+Entheogenesis Australis is completely funded by the community, and currently receives no funding from government, or government-funded organisations.

-All funds go directly to the symposium hard expenses, funding future projects, Australian psychedelic research projects, and education projects.
-The board members and directors of Entheogenesis Australis Inc. are not paid a salary for their efforts in organizing EGA events or the symposium.
-We hope you can join us on this special and important journey.
+All funds go directly to the symposium’s production costs, and future botanical, educational and artistic projects.
+The board members and directors of Entheogenesis Australis Inc. are not currently paid a salary for their efforts in organising EGA events and related media.

 Please join our email list for EGA event updates, including special ticket offers, and other interesting items that pass over the desk of EGA HQ.
 The subscription form may be found at the bottom of the page or email info[at]entheogenesis.org